SimonBiggs/scriptedforms/README.md

 ## Quick start

-If you would like to take scriptedforms for a spin first install it:
+If you would like to take scriptedforms for a spin you will need Python.
+If you don't have Python on your computer I recommend using Anaconda Python (https://www.anaconda.com/download/).

+After you have python you can then install ScriptedForms by typing the following into a terminal (or command prompt):

 ```bash
 pip install scriptedforms
 ```

-Then create a markdown file in your current directory.
+Then create a markdown file in terminal's current directory.
 Call it `quick-start.md`.
 Make the contents of `quick-start.md` be the following:

 ~~~markdown